josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 export default connect(mapStateToProps,mapDispatchToProps)(Title);
 ```

-`connect` is itself a  a higher order function that *returns* a higher order component, which we then immediately invoke on our Title component in order to "enhance" it.
+`connect` is itself a higher order function that *returns* a higher order component, which we then immediately invoke on our Title component in order to "enhance" it.
 That's a lot to take in, and if all this functional programming stuff feels like Inception to you, you're not alone.
 But the "enhancement" we're going for with all this is simply the ability to interact with the store.

 The key idea to remember here is: **we `connect` commponents so that they can communicate with the Redux store.**